chaosparrot/talon_hud/README.md

 Known issues
 ---
 - 'Dismiss options' in the context menu makes the HUD go into a state where the next context menu won't respond properly
-- Walkthrough text clipping
-- Walkthrough animations not registering all the time
-- Walkthrough voice commands not activating animation

 If any of these ideas seem cool for you to work on, give me a message on the talon slack so we can coordinate stuff.